jordanconeill/gophlat/README.md

 Improve the format of this file to be more useful, more easily readable, and more practical for use as an input to other tools (e.g. grep, excel/LibreOffice calc)

 ### phlat.log
 Admittedly, this log file is essentially useless in it's current form.
 It saves all the time of a single `ls` command.
-Future improvements could include reporting on time to execute, number of bytes copied, number of bytes skipped, size of source, etc.
+Future improvements could include explicitly reporting on time to execute, number of bytes copied, number of bytes skipped, size of source, etc.

 ### In-Place Flattening
 Add option for flattening a folder in-place.